astronomer/docs/learn/using-airflow-plugins.md

 ### Flask Blueprints and Appbuilder views

-To add more elaborate customization to the Airflow UI plugins offer the possibility to add Flask blueprints and views as plugin components.
+Flask blueprints and views are plugin components that allow you to add more elaborate customization to the Airflow UI.
 A Flask blueprint functions as an organizational tool to group related views and supporting code while Flask views render webpages from html templates.

 :::info